-1) Generate self-signed certificate (recommended for testing purposes only)

-2) Use an existing certificate located on a Java Keystore (JKS)

-3) Use an existing certificate located on a PKCS#12 keystore

-4) Use an existing certificate on a PKCS#11 token '''
+Generate self-signed certificate (recommended for testing purposes only) Use an existing certificate located on a Java Keystore (JKS) Use an existing certificate located on a PKCS#12 keystore Use an existing certificate on a PKCS#11 token '''

+13. Choose the desired encryption for backups and log files from the choices provided:

-- 11.To configure your Directory Proxy Server to use entry balancing, type yes, or accept the default no. In an entry balancing environment, entries immediately beneath the balancing base DN are divided into disjoint subsets.
+- Encrypt data with a key generated from an interactively provided passphrase.
+Using a passphrase (obtained interactively or read from a file) is the recommended approach for new deployments, and you should use the same encryption passphrase when setting up each server in the topology. - Encrypt data with a key generated from a passphrase read from a file. - Encrypt data with a randomly generated key.
+This option is primarily intended for testing purposes, especially when only testing with a single instance, or if you intend to import the resulting encryption settings definition into other instances in the topology. - Encrypt data with an imported encryption settings definition.
+This option is recommended if you are adding a new instance to an existing topology that has older server instances with data encryption enabled. - Do not encrypt server data. - 14.
+To configure your Directory Proxy Server to use entry balancing, type yes, or accept the default no. In an entry balancing environment, entries immediately beneath the balancing base DN are divided into disjoint subsets.
 Each subset of data is handled by a separate set of one or more directory server instances, which replicate this subset of data between themselves.
-Choosing yes will enable more memory be allocated to the server and tools. - 12.
-Choose the option for the amount of memory to assign to this server. - 13.Enter an option to setup the server with the current configuration, provide new parameters, or cancel. - 14.Once setup is complete, choose the next configuration option.
+Choosing yes will enable more memory be allocated to the server and tools.

+15. Choose the option for the amount of memory to assign to this server.

+16. Enter an option to setup the server with the current configurtion, provide new parameters, or cancel.

+17. Once setup is complete, choose the next configuration option.